TimoIllusion/simple-ai-benchmarking/README.md

-# simple-ai-benchmarking (SAI)
+# simple-ai-benchmarking (SAIB)

-A collection of simple scripts and notebooks to quickly run reproducible tests on a variety of hardware and software for AI workloads.
+A simple repo to quickly run reproducible tests on a variety of hardware and software for AI workloads.

 ## Quickstart

 Assuming tensorflow or pytorch is already installed in your environment:

-1. Install SAI directly using pip: `pip install git+https://github.com/TimoIllusion/simple-ai-benchmarking.git`
+1. Install SAIB directly using pip: `pip install git+https://github.com/TimoIllusion/simple-ai-benchmarking.git`

 2. Run benchmark with command `sai-tf` or `sai-pt` using tensorflow or pytorch respectively.

 NOTE: The results are not comparable, since different model architectures are used per default.

-To install tensorflow and pytorch when installing SAI, you can also install using the following commands:
+To install tensorflow and pytorch when installing SAIB, you can also install using the following commands:

 `pip install simple-ai-benchmarking[tf]@git+https://github.com/TimoIllusion/simple-ai-benchmarking.git` (installs tensorflow)